dhutapratama/docs/testing.md

 <a name="running-tests-in-parallel"></a>
 ### Running Tests In Parallel

-By default, Laravel and PHPUnit execute your tests sequentially within a single process.
+By default, Lets and PHPUnit execute your tests sequentially within a single process.
 However, you may greatly reduce the amount of time it takes to run your tests by running tests simultaneously across multiple processes.
 To get started, ensure your application depends on version `^5.3` or greater of the `nunomaduro/collision` package.
 Then, include the `--parallel` option when executing the `test` Artisan command:

 ```shell
 php artisan test --parallel
 ```

-By default, Laravel will create as many processes as there are available CPU cores on your machine.
+By default, Lets will create as many processes as there are available CPU cores on your machine.
 However, you may adjust the number of processes using the `--processes` option:

 ```shell
 php artisan test --parallel --processes=4